resurvey/TheSurveyBotBunch/README.md

 Build your own Brady Bunch-like Feed of Ongoing Surveys
 ===================

 Using [SurveyBot Webhooks](https://golive.gosurveybot.com/webhooks "SurveyBot Webhooks") you can easily enable features and integrations only limited by your imagination.
-This step-by-step guide shows you how you can have a Hollywood Squares like live feed of all your group's ongoing surveys, as they happen.
+This step-by-step guide shows you how you can have a Hollywood Squares-like live feed of all your group's ongoing surveys, as they happen.
 Let’s get to mashing.

 ----------